 For Caribbean-like white sands shelving into a multi-hued turquoise sea, this speck of an island is a beach lover's dream.

 Not to be confused with the better known Elafonissi in western Crete, Elafonissos lies just off the south eastern shore of the Peloponnese and measures just 19 sq. kms.
-Outside Greece it is little known, being far from an international airport or mainstream holiday area.
+Outside Greece it is little known, being far from an international airport or mainstream holiday area (the closest airport is Kalamata, a 3 hour drive).
 But the island is far from unknown to the mainland Greeks, who come in numbers at weekends and during Greek holiday periods (August is definitely to be avoided!).
 Why?
 For the simple reason that Elafonissos is home to a pair of beaches that regularly appear on 'best in Greece' lists.

 The harbour is lined with cafes, small shops, ice cream places and tavernas, which together engender a buzzing Greek holiday atmosphere in the evenings.

-If you visit Elafonissos with a car we recommend you take your snorkelling gear and explore the oldest submerged town in the world… 5,000 years of history beneath you.
+En route to or from Elafonissos we recommend you take your snorkelling gear and explore the oldest submerged town in the world… 5,000 years of history beneath you.
 Pavlopetri is directly opposite the island, just off the beach and next to Pounta where the ferries go from.

 The submerged town, covering over two acres, lies 3m to 4m beneath the waves.
 You are not allowed to scuba dive here, but to snorkel is thrilling!